 Bypass any Google Account Verification on a Samsung Galaxy Device

 This method is using the same procedure, but there are some users not having access to OTG cable.
 So, if you don’t have then follow the steps to bypass FRP using a PC.

 Step 2: After successful installation of SideSync on the PC.
-Run it as an Administrator and connect your device to PC using USB cable.
+Run it as an Administrator and connect your device to PC using the USB cable.

 Step 3: On the next step, You’ll get a popup as shown in the screenshot below:

-Step 4: Now Tap on Chrome icon to open it.
+Step 4: Now Tap on the Chrome icon to open it.
 When Chrome browser is opened on your mobile device, then enter the following into the URL into the address bar to download the FRP bypass app.

 Step 5: Finally tap back to open the Samsung Apps on your device.
 Please note that you’ll be prompted to install SideSynce on your device, just ignore it and search for ES File Explorer to install.
 Make sure you already have a Samsung account.

 Step 6: Once installed, tap to run ES File Explorer.
 Now using the app browse the download folder to install the ByPass app.

 Step 7: As the app gets install on the smartphone, the Settings menu will automatically open on the device.
 Scroll down the options and find the Backup and reset option.